COVID: Germany set to end national state of emergency | DW | 27.10.2021

 Kathrin Göring-Eckardt, Green Party parliamentary group leader, wants all restrictions to end in March 2022

-Meanwhile, the pandemic has far from subsided: The Robert Koch institute (RKI), Germany's small independent government agency responsible for monitoring and combating infectious and non-infectious diseases, reported 23,212 new infections Wednesday morning.
+Meanwhile, the pandemic has far from subsided: The Robert Koch institute (RKI), Germany's independent government agency responsible for monitoring and combating infectious and non-infectious diseases, reported 23,212 new infections on Wednesday morning.

 The number of COVID-19 cases in Germany has risen sharply to a reported 118 new cases per 100,000 people in the last seven days.